Skip to contents

 • Time spent in inactivity (abbreviated as IN)

-In chapter 7 we discussed the structure of the part 2 output and in chapter 11 will provide a more detailed discuss of all the part 5 output.
-Further, for a detailed discussion of specific all output variables in all parts see https://cran.r-project.org/web/packages/GGIR/vignettes/GGIR.html#4_Inspecting_the_results
+In chapter 7 we discussed the structure of the part 2 output.
+The next chapter (chapter 12) will provide a more detailed discussion of all the part 5 output.
+For an overview of output variables see the GGIR output annex.